Rooders/MarkdownComp/ARR-June-Response.md

 |  300K+400K|  33.56 | 0.8701 |51.47
 |  300K+700K | 33.91| 0.8721| 51.97|

 The results show that the larger-scale dataset further widened the performance gap between CMT-PT and DeMPT.
 Our DeMPT outperforms CMT-PT by 1.64/0.0145/1.01 across three metrics at the 300K dataset scale, while the gap is enlarged to 2.02/0.0162/1.74 with the 300K+700K training dataset.
 Meanwhile, we also observe the performance improvement of CMT-PT has already converged with the expansion of the data scale.
-Further increasing the scale of training data may not improve CMPT's performance to narrow the performance gap with DeMPT.
+Further increasing the scale of training data may not improve CMPT's performance to narrow the gap with DeMPT.

 **Q**: Writing and citation error in lines 302, 309,481.